apollosbangalu/bundesliga-coach-rag-chatbot/README.md

 For this challenge, querying on every request was required for coach data, demonstrating real-time retrieval capability.

-### 3. Process Change if Coach Information Only Available via PDF (still without LLM api, embeddings)
+### 3. Process Change if Coach Information Only Available via PDF (still without LLM)

 **Required Changes:**